garrandall/popular-music-data/tracks/wet-dreamz-j--cole.md

 That's when my hands start touchin'
 And her face start blushin' and a nigga roll over on top And then she get my pants unbuckled
-And her hands start rubbin' on me, ooh girl, don't stop It's time for action
+And her hands start rubbin' on me, oh girl, don't stop It's time for action
 Pull out the condoms real smooth, yeah, just how I practiced But right before I put it in, she flinched and grabbed it